-Physics is the most fundamental science.
-It serves as a foundation of science and engineering.
-But, more than anything, physics is a way of thinking.
+Physics is the examination of the natural world at its most fundamental level, serving as the foundation for all of science and engineering.
+But, more than anything, physics is a way of thinking that is designed for tackling challenging technical problems.
 This is why you will find physicists working in nearly every field and industry, from digital animation and economics to quantum computing and cancer treatment.
-The Department of Physics at Saint Anselm College has a long history of educating leading scientists and engineers in the liberal arts tradition.